 They are young women too between the ages of 18 and 35, and many of them have families to support.

 The Machinists tells their story.
 Watch 3 young women from Bangladesh in a factory in Dhaka pay the price of your clothes choices.
+This is the true cost of fast fashion.

 Have you ever wondered what happens to the garments that you discard?